jpanakkal22/code_quiz/README.md

 * [Questions](#questions)

 ## Installation
+N/A

 ## Usage
+Test your knowledge in different categories using this Code Quiz.
+Race against the clock and try to answer all questions correctly!

 ## License
+N/A

 ## Badges
+N/A

 ## Contributing
 Feel free to contact me using the information in the Questions section.